 - Acorn Squash Stuffed with Quinoa

 - Greek Stuffed Sweet Potatoes

 - Butternut Squash, Brussels Sprouts, Apple Stuffing

-I'd love to hear your feedback in the comments below for this Quinoa Black Bean Stuffed Poblanos Chilies Pineapple Salsa recipe!
+I’d love to hear your feedback in the comments below for this Quinoa Black Bean Stuffed Poblanos Chilies with Pineapple Salsa recipe!
 If you have a photo, post it on my Facebook page, tag me using the hashtag #plantbasedcooking

 This recipe is Certified Plantricious because it meets the following guidelines.